Mayuralf2001/FaultyCalculator/README.md

 Faulty calculator is similar to simple calculator.
 It operates simple task.
 In some cases it gives wrong output(Invalid/Error).
-Faulty calculator where 3 expressions will give invalid error.
+Eg. In this calculator some expressions will give invalid erroror output.